May Toe Khine

 May Toe Khine (မေတိုးခိုင်) is a Burmese actress and a fashion and commercial model.

-She gained widespread popularity after starring in Yuu Aung Chit Mae Lu (2019).
+She gained widespread popularity after starring in Yuu Aung Chit Mae Lu in 2019.
 Her portrayal of the character Akhayar earned praised by fans for her acting performance and character interpretation, and experienced a surgence of popularity.

 Acting career and popularity

 May starred in the documentary series Mythical Myanmar Bagan, alongside Naw Phaw Eh Htar.
 The documentary is travel across exotic ancient city of Myanmar, Bagan to discover culture, heritage and beauty.